TeacherEvaHung/casino-games/backend/README.md

-# WeBet360 Backend API
+# ShinyBet Backend API

-Backend API server for the WeBet360 sports betting platform, built with Node.js, Express, and TypeScript.
+Backend API server for the ShinyBet sports betting platform, built with Node.js, Express, and TypeScript.

 ## 📋 Prerequisites